 Created by Puja Sharma Vasisht Updated on Feb 20, 2019

 Maintaining sugar levels and a healthy diet for a child suffering from juvenile diabetes can be a tricky task. here are a few food items that should be avoided in such a condition.

 Juvenile diabetes is type 1 diabetes, where insulin is required to control blood sugar levels.
 Whatever we eat is eventually converted to glucose and requires insulin to maintain its level in the blood.
 In juvenile diabetes, since there is little or no production of insulin by the pancreas (the organ which normally produces insulin hormone), children require daily insulin injections.

 Foods to Avoid Once Child Diagnosed Diabetes - Why?

-Eating a balanced diet is most important to maintain a good health.
-However, care needs to be taken while consuming fats and carbohydrate rich foods.
+Eating a balanced diet is most important to maintain good health.
+However, care needs to be taken while consuming fats and carbohydrate-rich foods.

-Maida or refined flour based foods like white bread, cakes, pastries, cookies, biscuits, pasta, chips.
-Sugar in any form like processed/white sugar, jaggery, honey etc. Children with juvenile diabetes also need to avoid foods high in trans fats, which includes hydrogenated fats of margarines, vanaspati ghee, fried foods and any food high in animal foods including lard.
+Maida or refined flour-based foods like white bread, cakes, pastries, cookies, biscuits, pasta, chips.
+Sugar in any form like processed/white sugar, jaggery, honey, etc. Children with juvenile diabetes also need to avoid foods high in trans fats, which includes hydrogenated fats of margarine, vanaspati ghee, fried foods and any food high in animal foods including lard.

 Did you like the blog?
 Did you find it useful?
-Please share your thoughts, ideas and feedbacks with us in the comments section below; we'd love to hear from you.
+Please share your thoughts, ideas, and feedback with us in the comments section below; we'd love to hear from you.